Lenders-Cooperative/fraud-framework-sdk/README.rst

     ngrok http -host-header=rewrite localhost:[port]

 Ngrok will now host your service on the internet with a custom ngrok domain.
-Use this domain as your ``callback_url``` in your request to the Fraud Framework.
+Use this domain as your ``callback_url`` in your request to the Fraud Framework.

 Todo
 ====
 - [x] Base API calls for endpoints
 - [x] Add documentation
-- [ ] Add and validate support for Python 3.7 & Python 3.8
+- [x] Add and validate support for Python 3.8, 3.9, 3.10
-- [ ] Add mock request tests
+- [x] Add mock request tests
-- [x] Setup GitHub action for testing
+- [ ] Setup GitHub action for testing
 - [x] Integrate mypy and enable type hinting
 - [ ] (?)
 Optional JSON schema validation for request payload